rg-wood/salt-lion/README.md

 You gain a bonus equal to the level of this talent to STRENGTH rolls related to raw feats of physical might.

 #### Guard

+#### Guile

+You gain a bonus equal to the level of this talent to EMPATHY rolls to deceive.

 #### Healer